tfslabs/gnu-windows/README.md

 # GNU Windows

-GNU Windows is a suite of development kits for Windows, including the tools already metioned above.
+GNU Windows is a suite of development kits for Windows, including the tools already mentioned above.
 It is used to build [@TheFlightSims](https://github.com/TheFlightSims) application binaries from sources.

-All exclusive documents, you can try search for yourself on over the Internet.
+All exclusive documents, you can try to search for yourself over the Internet.

 > :warning: Warning
 >
-> GNU Windows is only support 64-bit Windows operating system.
+> GNU Windows only supports the 64-bit Windows operating system.
 Run best on Windows 10 1903 and later.

 ## Getting started